CAUT Policy Statement

 3.3

 All librarians should be members of a library council.
 The library council should have the responsibility for the development of policies and procedures for the operation of the library.
 As with faculty councils, discussion at the library council should include any issue which has an impact on librarians, the library, or the academic institution as a whole.
 The library council should be empowered to make recommendations on such issues to the relevant body.
-The library council should be responsible in turn to the institution’s senior academic body or its equivalent.
+The library council should be responsible in turn to the institution’s senate, or equivalent body.
 The mandate and structure of the library council should be negotiated and defined in relevant collective agreements.

 3.4